bloque-app/differ/README.md

 [![Check](https://github.com/bloque-app/differ/actions/workflows/check.yml/badge.svg)](https://github.com/bloque-app/differ/actions/workflows/check.yml)

-This library allows wrapping up objects, to track whether they have changed or not.
+This library allows wrapping up objects to track whether they have changed or not.
 It uses [`jsum`](github.com/fraunhoferfokus/JSum) to calculate the checksum of an object.

 ## Installation

-This library should be able to run under any Node.js version, but we strongly encourage using the latest LTS version, or more recent.
+This library should be able to run under any Node.js version, but we strongly encourage using the latest LTS version or a more recent one.

 ```sh
 npm install @bloque/differ